KalebPortillo/react-native-boilerplate/README.md

 [![React Native](https://img.shields.io/badge/react%20native-0.55.2-brightgreen.svg)](https://github.com/facebook/react-native)
 [![License](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/futurice/pepperoni-app-kit/blob/master/LICENSE)

-We :green_heart: building apps with React Native, because it helps us create high quality products for both major mobile platforms quickly and cost-effectively.
+Building apps with React Native is great, because it helps create high quality products for both major mobile platforms quickly and cost-effectively.

 Getting started on a new app just takes too long, though.
-Most apps need the same basic building blocks and developer infrastructure, and we are bored of reinventing the wheel time and time again.
+Most apps need the same basic building blocks and developer infrastructure, and most of us are bored of reinventing the wheel time and time again.

-## TLDR;
+## tldr;

 Sounds good and you just want to see how it works?
 Here is a quick start guide: